beNative/git-automation/README.md

 -   **Easy Configuration:** Add new repositories and configure them through a simple, unified form.
 -   **Global Settings:** Customize the default package manager (`npm` or `yarn`), theme, and more.
 -   **Cross-Platform:** Works on Windows, macOS, and Linux.
--   **Automatic Updates:** The application automatically checks for new versions and prompts you to install them.

 ## Quick Start